 Two Sigma tried both unsophisticated “grid search” and more sophisticated open source Bayesian optimization methods (like GPyOpt) to solve this problem.
 The former were far too expensive for even moderately complex models, and the latter were too brittle and inconsistent in their performance to use across modeling pipelines at scale.
 Furthermore, the cost of building, updating and maintaining the systems was a greater tax on Two Sigma’s resources than expected.

-In a departure from our preference for open-source or internally built tools, Two Sigma trialed SigOpt as the optimization engine in a component of their modeling platform.
-At first they tested it against other methods to benchmark performance.
-Then quickly thereafter, they standardized on SigOpt as the preferred optimization engine powering their modeling platform.
+In a departure from its preference for open source or internally built tools, Two Sigma trialed SigOpt as the optimization engine in a component of their modeling platform.
+The company first tested it against other methods to benchmark performance and quickly standardized on SigOpt as the preferred optimization engine powering the modeling platform.
 In the process, the Two Sigma team realized a few benefits.

 First, SigOpt drove significant performance gains.
 In testing against alternative methods like GPyOpt, SigOpt delivered better results much faster.
 To contextualize this significant performance gain, consider one machine learning model that had particularly lengthy training cycles.
 Using GPyOpt, it took 24 days to tune.
 With SigOpt, the tuning process resulted in a more accurate model and only took 3 days to do so.
 That is, it resulted in a better performing model 8x faster.

 Second, SigOpt offered advanced optimization features that allowed Two Sigma to solve entirely new business problems with modeling.
 One of the more intuitive examples of these advanced features is multimetric optimization.
 This feature empowers teams to optimize multiple metrics at the same time and analyze the Pareto-optimal frontier of solutions.
 This feature is useful in traditional machine learning scenarios, where, for example, teams may sacrifice accuracy for inference time.